1950s Engagement Ring Styles

 • Popular with brides who loved Old Hollywood flair

-Cushion Halo with Pave Engagement ring
+Princess Halo with Pave Band Engagement Ring Shop Now

-Emerald Halo with Pave Engagement ring
+Princess Halo with Pave Band Engagement Ring

-Radiant Halo with Pave Engagement ring
+Radiant Fancy Halo With Pave Band Engagement Ring Shop Now

-Round Halo with Pave Band Engagement ring
+Radiant Fancy Halo With Pave Band Engagement Ring

-4. Two-Tone Metal Settings
+Two-Tone Metal Settings

 The 1950s introduced two-tone engagement rings, combining white and yellow gold for a modern yet balanced aesthetic.
 This allowed for versatile styling and greater accessibility, as yellow gold was still very popular but white metals were rising in demand.